Photobiomodulation relief for neck pain

-NOTE: Treatment videos below and an audio interview to the left.
+NOTE: Treatment videos below and an audio interview to the right.

 Results from the recent Lancet review of Low level laser Therapy for chronic neck pain.